 Features: The taxonomy of the genus Cedrus is debated by the botanists.
 Depending on who you believe, you can recognize one, two or four species.
 The splitters recognize Cyprus cedar (Cedrus brevifolia), cedar of Lebanon, deodar cedar (C. deodar), and Atlas cedar.
 Germination: 30-50%.

 Hyssop is also used symbolically in the Bible.
 When the Israelites marked their door posts with lamb's blood in order for the angel of death to pass over them, God instructed them to use a bunch of hyssop as a "paintbrush"(Exodus 12:22).
-This was probably because hyssop was sturdy and could withstand the brushing, but it also likely signified that God was marking His people as "pure" and not targets of the judgement God was about to deal out to the Egyptians.
+This was probably because hyssop was sturdy and could withstand the brushing, but it also likely signified that God was marking His people as "pure" and not targets of the judgment God was about to deal out to the Egyptians.

 David also mentions hyssop in Psalm 51:7: "Cleanse me with hyssop, and I will be clean; wash me, and I will be whiter than snow".
 David does not refer to physical cleansing-rather, he is asking God to cleanse him spiritually as he confesses his sin.